 |Track Width||56.5 in|

 To fix the noise and signal problems CleanSpeed 2 had, a new control system was designed by sophomore member Cullen Jemison.
 This system, based on the industry standard controller area network (CAN) bus, was designed to eliminate noise and minimize analog signal runs in order to allow the car to run reliably under all conditions.
-It also includes new safety circuitry, which safely powers down the car within seconds of any dangerous fault being detected.
+It also included new safety circuitry, which safely powers down the car within seconds of any dangerous fault being detected.